 Here’s how to enhance your mood with colour:

 Red is a bold colour and it elicits bold emotions.
-Red is often associated with love, warmth, power, and even anger.
-It can create excitement and intensity.
+It is often associated with love, warmth, power, and even anger.
+Red can create excitement and intensity.
 It can increase adrenaline and has been shown to speed heart rate and raise blood pressure.
 Use red when you want to be bold and make a statement.

 While red increases heart rate and raises blood pressure, blue brings these down.
 Blue has a calming, serene effect and can create a tranquil, relaxing environment.
 It can also be seen as sad, icy and cold, so mix with warmer colours to avoid this.